Goals and Objectives

 - describe the atmospheric conditions that are required for the formation of tropical and extra-tropical cyclones;

-- analyze case studies of how coastal systems are impacted by geologic and climatic hazards such as cyclones and tsunamis;
+- analyze case studies of how coastal systems are impacted by geologic and climatic hazards such as cyclones;

-- investigate geomorphological changes that result from coastal hazards.
+- investigate geomorphological changes that result from cyclones.

-In addition to reading all of the required materials here on the course website, before you begin working through this module, please read the following required readings to build some required background knowledge on sea level rise predictions and future changes in storm intensity.
+In addition to reading all of the required materials here on the course website, before you begin working through this module, please read the following required reading to build some required background knowledge on historic storms:

-Extra readings are clearly noted throughout the module and can be pursued as your time and interest allows.
+Extra readings are clearly noted throughout the module and can be perused as your time and interest allow.